Mama FM

 17 December 2025, 10:09 pm

-By Annet Nakato.
+By Annet Nakato

 He argued that stopping voters from staying to safeguard their votes creates opportunities for electoral malpractice.

-Akena cautioned that restricting voters from monitoring the voting process could open the door to vote rigging, stressing that citizen vigilance is a key pillar of a free and fair election.His remarks follow statements by Electoral Commission (EC) Chairperson Justice Simon Byabakama, who warned that anyone found lingering at polling stations after voting would be arrested.
+Akena cautioned that restricting citizens from monitoring the voting process could pave the way for vote rigging, stressing that citizen vigilance is a key pillar of free and fair elections.
+His remarks follow statements by Electoral Commission (EC) Chairperson Justice Simon Byabakama, who warned that anyone found lingering at polling stations after voting could face arrest.